Khmer Honorifics: Re-emergence and Change After the Khmer Rouge

 Based on two years of ethnographic fieldwork in Cambodia from 2014-2016, using participant-observation, interviews, and archival research, I argue that urban middle-class Cambodians today have a narrower view of social hierarchy, which impacts their honorific repertoire.
 While the recent flattening of Khmer honorifics looks similar to the flattening that occurred under the Khmer Rouge, I argue that changes in honorific-use among the urban middle-class correspond to more contemporary issues.
 My findings shows that, while honorific-usage is often a choice, those choices are often influenced, and sometimes even limited, by an individual's social identity, background, and ideological values.

 My project was generously funded by the Fulbright Program, the Center for Khmer Studies, and the Menakka and Essel Bailey Graduate Fellowship through the Center for the Education of Women.
-I am grateful for the dissertation writing support provided by the American Association of University Women.
+I am grateful for the dissertation writing support provided by the American Association of University Women and the Department of Anthropology at the University of Michigan.

 Click below to watch an interview I did on NBC News about my research.